loz-hurst/cpp-finance-materials-new/README.md

 ## Content

-The content of this course and the intellectual property contained there-in are licenced under the [Creative Commons CC BY-SA 4.0 licence](https://creativecommons.org/licenses/by-sa/4.0/), unless clearly indicated otherwise (for example non-original content, such as an images, which may be included under another licence - these will be clearly attributed and the licence stated):
+The content of this course and the intellectual property contained there-in are licensed under the [Creative Commons CC BY-SA 4.0 licence](https://creativecommons.org/licenses/by-sa/4.0/), unless clearly indicated otherwise (for example non-original content, such as an images, which may be included under another licence - these will be clearly attributed and the licence stated):

 ### Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)